 2024 – 2026 | Construction

 2026 – Q4 | Completion

 The $60M project is a public-private fundraising partnership.
 Joan Secchia Children’s Rehabilitation Hospital will be the first of its kind in Michigan and the ninth in the nation, enabling clinicians to more closely collaborate.
 Getting kids into therapy as quickly as possible after an illness, injury or other diagnosis, results in better outcomes.
 And, better outcomes result in more independence and a need for fewer health care services.
 Interested in donating?
 Contact firstname.lastname@example.org.

-Our purpose is to help kids move better, think better and feel better.
-Rehabilitation includes the entire child, and mental health is an important aspect of recovery.
-Individualized therapy programs include counseling and guidance for patients and their families.
-Learn more about our mental health services.
+Transformational rehabilitation helps kids move better, think better and feel better – about themselves and their condition.
+Mental health is an important component of our services, which include counseling and guidance for patients and their families.

-Take a closer look at our project and its positive impact.
+Take a closer look at our project and the possibilities that abound.